ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 We use this code to determine the static priority benchmarks for the main test problem and the pathwise priority benchmark for the high dimensional test problems.

 ## Key Components
-- 'Simulation' Class: This class is responsible for setting up and running the simulation.
+- `Simulation` Class: This class is responsible for setting up and running the simulation.
 It reads configuration settings from a JSON file.
-- 'Execute' Class: This class manages the core logic of the discrete event simulation, including handling different events and updating the system state based on the specified static priority rule.
+- `Execute` Class: This class manages the core logic of the discrete event simulation, including handling different events and updating the system state based on the specified static priority rule.

 ## Initialization
 - The 'Simulation' constructor initializes the simulation using a JSON configuration file.
 It contains key simulation parameters like num_interval, num_iterations, and file paths for various input data.